stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/compute_pool/compute_pools/index.md

       description: >-
         A Snowflake object identifier.
 If the identifier contains spaces or special characters, the entire string must be enclosed in double quotes.
         Identifiers enclosed in double quotes are also case-sensitive.
+(Required parameter for the compute_pools resource.)
     - name: min_nodes
       value: integer
+      description: >-
-      description: Minimum number of nodes for the compute pool.
+        Minimum number of nodes for the compute pool.
+(Required parameter for the compute_pools resource.)
     - name: max_nodes
       value: integer
+      description: >-
-      description: Maximum number of nodes for the compute pool.
+        Maximum number of nodes for the compute pool.
+(Required parameter for the compute_pools resource.)
     - name: instance_family
       value: string
+      description: >-
-      description: Instance family for the compute pool.
+        Instance family for the compute pool.
+(Required parameter for the compute_pools resource.)
     - name: auto_resume
       value: boolean
       description: >-